lionell-pack-ttd/uid2-operator/js/readme.md

 Wallaby.js is the best way to do this.
 In VS Code with the Wallaby.js extension installed, hit `ctrl-shift-p` (or whatever you have bound to `View...
 Command Palette...`) and type `wallaby`. `Smart Start` will only start running tests from test files you've opened, while `Start` will run all tests (both commands keep running tests as you type).

+For a feature overview of Wallaby.js, see [the Wallaby.js feature page](https://wallabyjs.com/#features).
+For detailed help on how to use it, see [the Wallaby.js docs](https://wallabyjs.com/docs/).
+There are video tutorials for most of the main features.
+Note that nobody who contributed to this document is affiliated with Wallaby.js in any way.

 You might want to only run the tests for the SDK version you're working on.
 You can do this by updating the `jest` section of `package.json` to add a `testMatch` property.
 For example, this will only run the 3.0.0 tests:

 ```json